tfabris/BlueGigaEmpeg/README.txt

 reboot randomly.

 JP4 is made of two exposed solder pads, plus a very tiny bridge trace between them.
-Cut this tiny bridge trace with a sharp X-acto knife.
+Cut this tiny bridge trace with a sharp X-Acto knife.
 Magnification will be required to see this properly.

 IMPORTANT: Use extreme care when cutting JP4.
 Make sure not to peel up the